ganry/Gamodo.Studio/README.md

 ##Editor Control##

-I'dont remeber all highlights of this one, but you can look at the source.
+I'dont remember all highlights of this one, but you can look at the source.
 ![Editor Control](/screens/editor_control.jpg)

 ##Code completion##